WebOfTrustInfo/rwot11-the-hague/draft-documents/onchain_identity_verification_flows.md

 #### Asset Smart Contract

-- AKA: Token, Fungible Token, Non Fungible Token, Composite Token
+- AKA: Token, Fungible Token, Non-Fungible Token, Composite Token
 - Def: On-chain building block that governs ownership and transfers of an on-chain asset such as a stablecoin, an NFT, etc. These often predate dApp smart contracts and are controlled separately.

 #### Credential Issuer